bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 the ground pointing forward (the racket represents the tangent vector).
 While keeping your racket facing the same direction at all times, walk around the outside tennis court.
-When you get back to your starting position, the racket is in the same direction.
-This is an example of a flat (or zero curvature) manifold because the vector has not deviated from its original position.
+When you get back to your starting position, the racket is in the same direction (still facing towards the net).
+This is an example of a flat (or zero curvature) manifold because the vector has not deviated from its original position after "transporting" around this loop.

 Now consider another example shown in Figure 4.